 During your study session, you’re going to need to take a bathroom break, but when you do, we’d recommend leaving your phone behind.
 Why?
 We all take our phones to the toilet these days, but what that means is you’re taking care of business and then…ping!
 You’ve got a notification!

-And before you know it, you've become engrossed in all that your mobile applications have to offer, and you've forgotten about study.
+“Oh no, my crops are ready to harvest in SimFarmer!”
+Next, you get a message telling you that Rebecca has had her turn in Words With Friends.
+Before you know it, you've become engrossed in all that your mobile applications offer, and you've forgotten about studying.
 So keep it strictly business in the bathroom.

-According to the Sensis Social Media Report, a survey that is done yearly, Facebook users spent on average 16.64 minutes on the service each time they used it in the past year.
+According to the Sensis Social Media Report, a survey done yearly, Facebook users spent on average, 16.64 minutes on the service each time they used it in the past year.